pytorch/serve/docs/batch_inference_with_ts.md

 ### Prerequisites

-Follow the main [Readme](../README.md) and install all the required packages including "torchserve"
+Follow the main [Readme](../README.md) and install all the required packages including "torchserve".

 ### Loading Resnet-152 which handles batch inferences